Voluntary Accidental Death and Dismemberment Insurance

 - Employee coverage, which covers the employee only; and

-- Dependent coverage, which covers an employee's spouse or registered domestic partner and/or their dependent children.
+- Family coverage, which covers the employee, the employee's spouse or registered domestic partner and/or their eligible dependent children.

 Employees pay the full cost of coverage of any VAD&D Insurance, which they purchase on a pre-tax basis.

-Employees can purchase VAD&D Insurance in dollar increments of a factor times salary benefit.
-Employees will be able to elect a coverage amount that best fits their needs in increments beginning at ½, and increase in whole increments to 10 times salary from ½, 1, to a maximum of $1,000,000.
+Employees can purchase VAD&D Insurance in dollar increments of a factor times compensation benefit.
+Employees will be able to elect a coverage amount in increments beginning at ½ of annual compensation to 10 times annual compensation to a maximum of $1,000,000.
 Additional information can be found in the Evidence of Coverage.

 Coverage for each dependent is equal to a percentage of an employee's VAD&D Insurance coverage amount as follows: